NHS screening programme

 Continue reading below

+Newborn babies screening.
 A number of screening programmes exist for newborn babies.
-These pick up uncommon abnormalities, which may be corrected if picked up early enough.
-For example, newborn babies have a thorough screening examination after birth, which is repeated at six weeks.
-This is to look for certain problems with their eyes, heart, testicles and hips.
-This prevents health issues later on in life, such as loss of vision, arthritis of the hips and infertility.
+These pick up uncommon abnormalities which may be corrected if picked up early enough.
+One example is the heel-prick test which takes a sample of blood to look for conditions such as congenital hypothyroidism or cystic fibrosis.
+If these are picked up and treated early, the longer-term effects are reduced significantly.
+Another example is that newborn babies have a thorough screening examination after birth, which is repeated at six-eight weeks.
+This is to look for particular problems with their eyes, heart, testicles and hips.
+This can prevent health issues later on in life, such as loss of vision and infertility.

-Other screening programmes involve tests for pregnant women.
-One such test is a scan to look for serious abnormalities in the baby.
-Women may choose to have the test or not.
-If a woman has the test and it is positive, she and her partner may choose not to continue the pregnancy if the abnormalities are very serious.
+Pregnant women screening.
+There are several screening programmes which involve tests for pregnant women.
+One such test is a scan to look for abnormalities in the baby's development.
+This is an optional test and women may choose not to have testing.
+Some women will choose not to continue with their pregnancy if significant abnormalities are found in the baby's development.

 To see the benefits of each individual screening programme, see the links below where the tests are listed.